SubashiniMahadevan/My-SQL-Project/README.md

-# Data Analysis and Data Visualization using My-SQL and POWERBI Project
+# Data Analysis Using My - SQL and Data Visualization using POWERBI Project

 ## Database Design:
 <br>